sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaH/mahAbhAratam/e.em._shrInivAsAchAryaH/mahAbhAratam.md

  **PRAMANAKOTI.—** A wooden structure used as bathing stand, projecting into the Ganges; Bhima, who was sleeping there, tired after swimming, was thrown into the Ganges by Duryodhana.

- **PRATIKAMI (-MIN).******—****Of the Suta caste; the messenger attending on Duryodhana who goes to Draupadi to inform her that she had been made a slave in the game of dice.
+ **PRATIKAMI (-MIN).**—Of the Suta caste; the messenger attending on Duryodhana who goes to Draupadi to inform her that she had been made a slave in the game of dice.
 Some take it as a common name meaning ‘messenger,’ som as the proper name of that particular messenger.

  **PRATIPA.—** A king of the line of Bharata; father of king Santanu.